BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Related Works

 The dynamic allocation and efficient utilization of computing resources are central to the concept of CPN.
 Addressing the inherent optimization challenges in managing these aspects has been a key research focus.
 Lu \emph{et al.} \cite{2} utilized deep reinforcement learning to find the optimal task transfer and computing allocation strategies in wireless CPN.
 Chen \emph{et al.} \cite{3} proposed an on-demand two-stage computing resource scheduling model to achieve efficient task offloading in edge CPN.
 However, as 6G services become increasingly diverse and demanding, optimizing for single or dual objectives often proves insufficient to capture the inherent trade-offs between factors like latency, energy consumption, cost, and resource utilization \cite{8}.

 Therefore, formulating computing allocation as a MOOP has become a more effective approach for handling these conflicting objectives.
 Meanwhile, evolutionary algorithms are widely adopted due to their ability to identify a set of non-dominated solutions representing different trade-offs.
 Peng \emph{et al.} \cite{6} formulated complex task offloading in the IIoT as a four-objective MOOP and developed a method to dynamically allocate computing resources based on the NSGA-III.
 Gong \emph{et al.} \cite{7} employed the multi-objective evolutionary algorithm based on decomposition (MOEA/D) to optimize a three-objective edge task offloading problem, aiming to minimize delay and maximize rewards.
-While these approaches demonstrate the applicability of MOEAs, standard algorithms like NSGA-III and MOEA/D can face challenges when dealing with many-objective optimization, often struggling to maintain sufficient population diversity alongside convergence pressure \cite{27}.
-This limitation can hinder the exploration of the full solution space, particularly for complex 6G CPN scenarios involving numerous performance dimensions and heterogeneous resources.
+While these approaches demonstrate the applicability of MOEAs, standard algorithms like NSGA-III and MOEA/D face significant challenges when dealing with many-objective optimization, often struggling to maintain sufficient population diversity alongside convergence pressure \cite{27}.
+This limitation becomes particularly pronounced in the context of our 6G CPN model, where the six-objective formulation and inherent resource heterogeneity necessitate a considerably richer and more diverse set of trade-off solutions than those typically yielded by standard algorithms.
+Consequently, although these existing tools are capable of generating feasible solutions, their ability to explore the full spectrum of high-quality and well-distributed trade-off strategies remains limited in such a demanding environment.